 We endeavor to conduct business with suppliers in a way that maximizes the ability of CHOP to carry out its patient care, research and educational missions, and in compliance with legal and ethical standards aimed at preventing conduct that may inappropriately influence procurement decisions.
 Visit the Interactions with Vendors Policy page to learn more.

 At CHOP, inclusion and diversity are drivers for creating the ideal experience for every patient, family and employee in a safe, culturally competent, diverse and caring environment.
-Supply Chain recognizes CHOP's commitment to diversity and inclusion, and works with the hospital’s Diversity Council, the Philadelphia Chamber of Commerce, and the University City District to identify small, minority-owned, woman-owned, veteran-owned, disabled veteran-owned, LGBT-owned and HUB zone suppliers through the development of mutually beneficial business relationships, while also educating the CHOP community about CHOP’s initiatives in this area.
+Supply Chain recognizes CHOP's commitment to diversity and inclusion, and works with area strategic partners to identify small, minority-owned, woman-owned, veteran-owned, disabled veteran-owned, LGBT-owned and HUB (historically underutilized business) zone suppliers through the development of mutually beneficial business relationships, while also educating the CHOP community about CHOP’s initiatives in this area.
 Learn more about CHOP’s commitment to supplier diversity and how your company can connect with us.

 Once a supplier has been selected to provide goods or services for CHOP, there are several key elements that are required to successfully onboard the supplier and establish the business relationship.